Is It Bad to Ask Too Many Questions at Work?

 The second question shows you’re thinking about the bigger picture.
 You’re processing it and considering implications.
 That’s exactly the kind of thinking that gets people promoted, not sidelined.

 Questions also prevent costly errors.
 Every seasoned professional has a story about the time they didn’t ask a clarifying question and ended up redoing weeks of work.
-Or worse, launched something that didn’t match what the client actually wanted.
+Or worse, launched something that didn’t match what the client wanted.
 A five-minute conversation that feels slightly uncomfortable beats a five-week do-over that tanks a project budget.

 Building on that, questions create documentation and shared understanding.
 When you ask something out loud in a team setting (or even in a written channel), you’re often voicing what three other people were wondering but didn’t want to say.
 Those questions and answers become reference points that benefit the entire team, not just you.